 Extended Warranty Or Spills & Drops Protection Plan?

-Tablets have large screens that are delicate and have higher chances of suffering a screen damage.
+Tablets have large screens that are delicate and have higher chances of suffering screen damage.
 Just protecting your device with a cover or case is not enough.
 Imagine the expenses you will have to bear on getting the display fixed if it accidentally falls from your hand.
 This is why buying a Spills And Drops Protection Plan is advised.
 The plan will protect the tablet from both, physical and liquid damages.